jaykv/pybash/README.md

 Streamline bash-command execution from python with an easy-to-use syntax.
 It combines the simplicity of writing bash scripts with the flexibility of python.
 Under the hood, any line or variable assignment starting with `>` or surrounded by parentheses is transformed to python `subprocess` calls and then injected into `sys.meta_path` as an import hook.
 All possible thanks to the wonderful [ideas](https://github.com/aroberge/ideas) project!

-For security and performance reasons, PyBash will NOT execute as shell, unless explicitly specified with a `>>` instead of a single `>` before the command.
-While running commands as shell is super convenient, it can also spawn a web of troubles if you're not too careful.
+For security and performance reasons, PyBash will NOT execute as shell, unless explicitly specified with a `$` instead of a single `>` before the command.
+While running commands as shell can be convenient, it can also spawn security risks and  if you're not too careful.
 If you're curious about the transformations, look at the [unit tests](test_pybash.py) for some quick examples.

 Note: this is a mainly experimental library.
-Consider and test before using in prod.
+Consider the risks and test before using in prod.

 # Installation
 `pip install pybash`